-Helping people communicate through education, research, treatment, and outreach
+Helping people communicate through world-class education, research, treatment, and outreach.

-- Impressive outreach.
-Our faculty frequently provide outreach services and consulting, often at no cost, to families, school systems, and other organizations in need.
+Our faculty and students provide outreach services and consulting, often at no cost, to families, school systems, and other organizations in need.